×

 sweet berries on a tree covered in snow

-4. Men find women who blush attractive because it’s a cultural stereotype of innocence.
-It’s believed a woman who blushes is less sexually experienced, younger, or less worldly.
-Men want to marry the “blushing bride,” aka the virgin bride.
+4. Men find women who blush attractive because it's a cultural stereotype of innocence.
+A woman who blushes is believed to be less sexually experienced, younger, or less worldly.
+Men want to marry the "blushing bride" (a virgin bride).

 Queen Blushing Victorian